victorborneo/buildings_and_roads/README.md

 To avoid buildings poiting to themselves because of roads tangencing them, only add edges if `origin != current_cell`.

 Using dictionaries and sets whenever possible to speedup lookups with O(1) time.

-## Keeping track of road width and adding a node whenever it changes.
-This step has proven to be quite a challenge.

-Basic examples are easy to get around but there are way too many edge cases.

-I wonder if there's a more robust way of doing it that I can't think of, or if it really is just very complicated.